GabeMaker/CV/README.md

 *(Please note my CV is currently a work in progress)*
 # Gabriel Arafa

-I'm a junior software developer with a passion for good practice, continuous learning and collaboration.
-After 5 years working as a dispatcher for the London Ambulance Service, I decided I wanted to code.
-I have always enjoyed problem solving and the development world struck me as an exciting place to find fulfilling work.
+I'm a junior software developer passionate about continuous learning and collaboration.
+After 5 years working as an emergency medical dispatcher for the London Ambulance Service, I decided I wanted to try my hand at coding.
+I've always enjoyed problem solving and the development world struck me as an exciting place to find exciting work.
 I have since completed a 12-week bootcamp at Makers Academy and am continuing to develop my skills and immerse myself in the London tech scene.

 ## Skills

 - Software Crafstmanship
 - Teamwork
 - Communication
-- Rapid, independent learning
+- Rapid, independent learner
 - Working under pressure
 - Delivering value to clients